 Forcing a child to commit any of the above acts or threatening a child with one of the above sexual crimes generally qualifies as child sexual abuse.
 Even if the sexually abusive behavior does not fall neatly into one of these categories, any act of a sexual nature likely to cause harm to a child most likely qualifies as sexual abuse of a minor in Bradenton.

 Yes.
 Child sexual abuse is always a crime in Bradenton.
-Not only is consent or lack of resistance never a defense to sex crimes against children, most victims of child sexual abuse suffer from shock, confusion, or were otherwise could not physically resist the sexual contact.
+Consent or lack of resistance is never a defense to sex crimes against children.
+Most victims of child sexual abuse suffer from shock, confusion, or otherwise could not physically resist the sexual contact.
 Many children are manipulated into believing the abuse is medically necessary, normal, or otherwise required for religious purposes.
 This is one of the reasons sexual offenders prey on children.